top of page

 GREAT WHITE BURGUNDY

-In 2024, Jakob cultivates 1.4 hectares and maybe one day 2 hectares, but that's all.
-Almost all the vines are 50 to 100 years old, and about half are not grafted.
-To be precise, Jakob cultivates 0.7 hectares in the Hühnerberg and grows 'Waldportier' in this vineyard.
-In Ungsberg, he grows 'Musari' on an old terraced higher plot of 0.5 hectares and 'Valke' from a lower plot.
-Jakob also has 0.2 hectares in Schlossberg, where 'Mauerfuchs' is made.
-Finally, to be complete, there is a small plot called 'Perlmutt' in the cool Taubenhaus vineyard, which Jakob gave up after the 2020 harvest because it was just too much work.
-It's a shame, though, because Perlmut 2020, in particular, has the class of a great white Burgundy.
+By 2024, Jakob cultivates 1.4 hectares and, perhaps one day, will extend to 2 hectares, with most vines being 50 to 100 years old and nearly half ungrafted.
+Specifically, Jakob manages 0.7 hectares in Hühnerberg, producing 'Waldportier.'
+In Ungsberg, he grows 'Musari' on an ancient terraced plot of 0.5 hectares and 'Valke' from a lower plot.
+He also tends 0.2 hectares in Schlossberg, where 'Mauerfuchs' emerges.
+Lastly, a small plot called 'Perlmutt' in Taubenhaus vineyard was abandoned after the 2020 harvest due to its demanding nature.
+Yet, it's a loss; the Perlmut 2020 displays the grace of a great white Burgundy.

 HEALTHY BOTRYTIS